CodingLawyersClub/fundamentals/README.md

 1. You know what `const` is now.
 Just defining a variable named `Box1`
 2. `styled` is some magic.
 It is what allows us to actually apply `css` to a component.
 The component is something called a `Box`
 3. `background-color` is actual css.
 It does exactly what you think.
 It applies the green background color to this component, `Box1`
-4. the `` ` ``  at the bottom is really important.
+4. the `` ` ``  at the beginning and end is really important.
 It's some fancy javascript magic.
 Just don't forget to include it :)

 Ok, make three more `Box` styled components.
 Label them `Box2` `Box3` and `Box4`.
 Give them all different colors.
 It should look something like this: